Tour de France 2017: Chris Froome wins yellow jersey for the fourth time

 Luke Rowe - Team Sky's third British rider - finished as the lanterne rouge, the rider in last place on general classification.

-Fortuneo-Vital Concept sprinter Dan McLay had been in last place but he abandoned on stage 17, while Scott Thwaites and Ben Swift both reached Paris, with the former 100th on the GC and the latter 77th.
+Fortuneo-Oscaro sprinter Dan McLay had been in last place but he abandoned on stage 17, while Scott Thwaites and Ben Swift both reached Paris, with the former 107th on the GC and the latter 83rd.

 Who won the other jerseys?